What are the most common plumbing problems for homes and businesses?

 Can I fix my frozen pipes myself?

 Maybe you haven’t “winterized” your pipes yet, or maybe we had an unexpected cold snap before you got a chance to get ready for the freezing temperatures.
 No matter the reason, frozen pipes can happen to anyone living in Pennsylvania.
 A frozen pipe can build up pressure, and the expansion of the water as it freezes can damage your pipe.
 It is important to be careful and don’t try to thaw your pipes using drastic measures or open flame.
 Try warming the neighboring rooms if the pipe is in an exposed area like under your cabinets or in your attic, basement, or garage.
 The natural heat from your home will begin to gently warm the pipe and relieve pressure.
-In the meantime, give The Pipeshark a call so we can help.
+In the meantime, give our trusted pipe lining company in Philadelphia, PA, and surrounding areas a call so we can help.

 Why should I call industry professionals at The Pipeshark to thaw my pipes?